 Gwen Saunders is the multi linguistic musician bringing the Welsh and Cornish language to the mainstream.
-Get to know our inspirational artist at Rug Lane this month, Gwenno.
+Get to know our inspirational artist this month at Rug Lane, Gwenno.

 Gwen Saunders is one interesting woman.
 The Welsh musician, who goes by the stage name Gwenno, released her first album Y Dydd Olaf in 2014 and followed up this year with her first album in Cornish titled Le Kov.